-- It is released more rapidly from infarcted myocardium than troponin and CK-MB and may be detected as early as 2 hours after an acute myocardial infarction.
+- It is released more rapidly from infarcted myocardium than troponin and CK-MB and may be detected as early as two hours after an acute myocardial infarction.

 - Myoglobin has high sensitivity but poor specificity.
 It may be useful for the early detection of myocardial infarction.

-- Studies in several types of acute coronary syndromes (ACSs) have shown that elevated levels of natriuretic peptides, eg B-type natriuretic peptide (BNP), are independently associated with adverse outcomes - especially mortality.
+- Studies in several types of ACS have shown that elevated levels of natriuretic peptides - eg, B-type natriuretic peptide (BNP) - are independently associated with adverse outcomes - especially mortality.

 - Leukocytosis may be seen within several hours after an acute myocardial infarction.
-It peaks in 2-4 days and returns to normal levels within 1 week.
+It peaks in 2-4 days and returns to normal levels within one week.

 - Patients without biochemical evidence of myocardial necrosis but with elevated C-reactive protein (CRP) level are at increased risk of a subsequent ischaemic event.

-- Erythrocyte sedimentation rate (ESR) rises above reference range values within 3 days and may remain elevated for weeks.
+- Erythrocyte sedimentation rate (ESR) rises above reference range values within three days and may remain elevated for weeks.

 There are a number of novel biomarkers under investigation, but none has been tested and proven to alter outcome of therapeutic intervention.
 Although some have improved prediction of outcome in acute myocardial infarction, none has been demonstrated to alter the outcome of a particular therapy or management strategy.

-- Heart-type fatty acid binding protein and copeptin (in combination with cardiac troponin) diagnose myocardial infarction or acute coronary syndrome (ACS) in the early hours following symptoms.
+- Heart-type fatty acid binding protein and copeptin (in combination with cardiac troponin) diagnose myocardial infarction or ACS in the early hours following symptoms.

 - Mid-regional pro-atrial natriuretic peptide, ST2, C-terminal pro-endothelin 1, mid-regional pro-adrenomedullin and copeptin all provide information in predicting death and heart failure.

-- Growth differentiation factor-15 and high-sensitivity C-reactive protein (CRP) may predict death following an acute coronary syndrome (ACS).
+- Growth differentiation factor-15 and high-sensitivity CRP may predict death following an ACS.

 Further reading & references